TIESB Contact Information:

 For the purpose of defraying the administrative expenses of registration, each Industrial Emergency Response Vehicle application requires a non-refundable fee of ten dollars ($10.00) renewing annually so long as the vehicle meets the eligibility criteria.

-Full SFFMA membership benefits to ERT members, including: $2K AD&D Insurance, $5K LODD Immediate Assistance, and many retail, cell phone, and travel discounts (full listing found HERE).
+Full SFFMA membership benefits to ERT members for $50 per person/per year, including: $2K AD&D Insurance, $5K LODD Immediate Assistance, and many retail, cell phone, and travel discounts (full listing found HERE).